-The UJA1076 core System Basis Chip (SBC) replaces the basic discrete components commonly found in Electronic Control Units (ECU) with a high-speed Controller Area Network (CAN).
+The UJA1075A core System Basis Chip (SBC) replaces the basic discrete components commonly found in Electronic Control Units (ECU) with a high-speed Controller Area Network (CAN) and a Local Interconnect Network (LIN) interface.

-The UJA1076 supports the networking applications used to control power and sensor peripherals by using a high-speed CAN as the main network interface.
+The UJA1075A supports the networking applications used to control power and sensor peripherals by using a high-speed CAN as the main network interface and the LIN interface as a local sub-bus.